Building Your Vendor Stack as a Managed Service Provider

-Building your vendor stack is one of the more crucial decisions the MSP business owner makes that will have a long-term impact on service delivery, profitability and overall customer satisfaction.
+Building your vendor stack is one of the more crucial decisions a Managed Service Provider (MSP) business owner makes that will have a long-term impact on service delivery, profitability and overall customer satisfaction.

 The ‘vendor stack’ is the group of key vendor companies that you build your MSP business around.
 The vendor stack directly impacts the MSP’s service delivery capabilities, efficiencies and the end-user customer experience.

 While there are many vendors and service providers that provide a great technology, determining which of these to include in your vendor stack should be a careful and intentional process by the MSP CEO.
 It is important to determine which are a best fit for your customers, and your own internal organization and culture.
 Know that these vendor partners and providers will influence your business in many other ways as well.